allenhux/SamplerFeedbackStreaming/README.md

 ![Streaming Cracks](./readme-images/streaming-cracks.jpg "Streaming Cracks")

 In this case, the hardware sampler is reaching across tile boundaries to perform anisotropic sampling, but encounters tiles that are not physically mapped.
 D3D12 Reserved Resource tiles that are not physically mapped return black to the sampler.
 This could be mitigated by dilating or eroding the min mip map such that there is no more than 1 mip level difference between neighboring tiles.
 That visual optimization is TBD.

-There are also a few known bugs:
-* entering full screen in a multi-gpu system moves the window to a monitor attached to the GPU by design.
-However, if the window starts on a different monitor, it "disappears" on the first maximization.
-Hit *escape* then maximize again, and it should work fine.
-* full-screen while remote desktop is not borderless.

 # How It Works